Exterminate! (song)

-"Exterminate!" is a song by German Eurodance group Snap! featuring American singer Niki Haris.
-It was released in December 1992, as the third single from their second studio album, The Madman's Return (1992), and features vocals by the group's new front woman, Haris.
-It is based on the track "Ex-Terminator" and was included in later editions of the album.
+"Exterminate!" is a song by German Eurodance group Snap! featuring American singer Niki Haris, released in December 1992 by Logic Records as the third single from their second studio album, The Madman's Return (1992), and features vocals by the group's new front woman, Haris, who also is credited for co-writing it.
+Going for a more trance-like song than its predecessor, "Rhythm Is a Dancer", it is based on the track "Ex-Terminator" and was included in later editions of the album.
 Released first at the end of 1992, it was a hit in several countries, peaking at number-one in Finland and Spain, and number two in the United Kingdom, where it spent 15 weeks on the charts.
+The music video for "Exterminate!" was directed by Angel Gracia.

 A popular version of the song, came from a duet recorded by F. Michael Sky and Farmer Murray in 2003.
 Critics acclaimed the track as it climbed to the top five songs in Switzerland.

 Critical reception

-Larry Flick from Billboard commented that here, the "former Madonna backing singer steps into the spotlight as the German act's new (at least for the moment) front woman.
+Larry Flick from Billboard wrote, "Former Madonna backing singer steps into the spotlight as the German act's new (at least for the moment) front woman.
 Electronic hip hop beats are doused with ambient sound effects, while Haris offers an appropriately ominous and forceful vocal.
 Not as radio-friendly as the previous "Rhythm Is a Dancer", but a savvy club entry that should glide onto playlists."
 In his weekly UK chart commentary, James Masterton said, "Its chart success so far is somewhat of a surprise being, aside from the one vocal line, almost an instrumental and certainly with little of the quirky appeal of the earlier singles."
+Sharon O'Connell from Melody Maker felt it's "full of latent power but just sitting on the launch pad."

 Pan-European magazine Music & Media wrote that it "might not be as accessible on first hearing, but it's actually a killer dance song which chokes you with its chorus with built-in snappy piano riff."
-A reviewer from Music Week stated that "the trance-like tune builds and builds from a five note riff, while new vocalist Niki Harris manages to fill in some soulful wailing as well as the Dalek's catchphrase.
+A reviewer from Music Week stated, "The trance-like tune builds and builds from a five note riff, while new vocalist Niki Harris manages to fill in some soulful wailing as well as the Dalek's catchphrase.
 The song hasn't got the same killer pop chorus as "Rhythm Is a Dancer", but its sheer simplicity will win the day."
-Mark Sutherland from Smash Hits gave the song three out of five in his review.
+Barbara Ellen from NME commented, "After what seemed like an interminable long and shaky period post "The Power", Snap seem to have rediscovered their dancing feet recently, first with "Rhythm Is a Dancer" and now this upfront, arrestingly sterile disco diversion."
+Mark Sutherland from Smash Hits gave the song three out of five, noting that it didn't feature Turbo B.